metamaden/recountmethylation_instance/README.md

 Type `1` to specify the HM450K platform.

 ### 2b.
-Run a new EDirect query
+Run a new Entrez Utilities query

-Data files are recognized by queries to the GEO DataSets API using EDirect software.
+Data files are recognized by queries to the GEO DataSets API using Entrez Utilities software.
 Running a fresh query will identify all valid data files for the targeted platform.
 To do this, enter:

 ```
 snakemake --cores 1 new_eqd